John Law's Company: Compagnie des Indes

-That expansion of the company's geographical scope, by triggering the issuance of new shares, also marked the start of a momentous rise in the value of the shares, which until then had stay around their par level of 500 livres.
+That expansion of the company's geographical scope, by triggering the issuance of new shares, also marked the start of a momentous rise in the value of the shares, which until then had stayed around their par level of 500 livres.
 The shares were traded in the open-air market in a section of rue Quincampoix in Paris, which had developed in the late years of Louis XIV's reign first as a trading venue for discounted state debt bills.
 The price reached 750 livres on 17 June, 1,000 livres on 21 July, 2,000 livres the following week, and 3,000 livres on 17 August.
 The full sequence of acquisitions during the heated summer of 1719 included: